Margaret Long Wisdom High School: AP/Magnet Program

 In May 2010, 300 students signed up to take approximately 800 AP tests, with increases in exemplary scores in AP US Government, AP Macroeconomics, and AP Calculus across the board.

 The school is divided into 4 academies, paralleling grades 9–12, each managed by an assistant principal.
 There is an additional academy for non-English speaking students and 9th graders in need of ESL or additional math or English tutoring.

 Electives, clubs and organizations

 The May 2013 Lee High School Dance Show.

-Electives, student clubs and organizations at Lee include:

 The Skills USA State Awards in the Welding and Woodshop areas of the school.